w3f/polkadot-wiki/docs/general/glossary.md

 Allows one [Origin ](#origin) to escalate the privilege level of another Origin for a certain operation.
 In terms of OpenGov, it allows the [Fellowship](#technical-fellowship) to authorise a new origin (which we will call Whitelisted-Root) to be executed with Root-level privileges.

+## Zombienet

+A tool for running local Polkadot and Substrate testnets.